derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/10/2023 16:15:33 : 3 Database Admins walked into a NoSQL bar.
+27/10/2023 16:15:06 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Two threads walk into a bar.
-The barkeeper looks up and yells, 'Hey, I want don't any conditions race like time last!'
+How many programmers does it take to kill a cockroach?
+Two: one holds, the other installs Windows on it.
 <!-- replace-with-joke ends -->